Events are a minefield - if you get them wrong there'll be hell to pay. Better take a look at our checklist first.

 Do decide on whether to do it yourself or hire a professional

 Should you decide to put on a major event it could be beneficial to enlist the services of a professional.
-There are specialist event agencies that offer a wide variety of corporate event packages to choose from.
-By hiring professionals everything will be taken care of for you, which could eliminate the stress involved in the organisation process.
+There are specialist event hire services that offer a wide variety of corporate event packages to choose from.
+By hiring professionals everything will be taken care of for you, which could eliminate the stress involved in the organization process.

 Alternatively, if you decide that it is better to piece an experience together yourself.
 Make sure you put together an elaborate plan, perhaps enlist the help of a few colleagues to think through some ideas, this will give you a few different perspectives and will make sure key elements aren’t forgotten.